MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 #### What it checks

-Verifies if auto-numbering is opted in for the org.
-We recommend customers use the new auto-numbering functionality to ensure uniqueness in numbering of Field Service tables.
+Verifies if autonumbering is opted in for the org.
+We recommend customers use the new autonumbering functionality to ensure uniqueness in numbering of Field Service tables.

 #### Why it fails

-Fails if auto-numbering is not opted-in for the org.
+Fails if autonumbering is not opted-in for the org.

 #### How to fix

-Opt into auto-numbering.
+Opt into autonumbering.

 ### Verify Field Service and Project Service Automation solutions are compatible